 Many of our clients work within the IPERS system, and we have helped many of them determine the best choice for their plan.

-We are a Cedar Rapids based fee-only, fiduciary financial advisor.
+We are a Cedar Rapids based flat fee, fee-only, fiduciary financial advisor.
 We help our clients with a wide range of topics including retirement planning, investment management, tax minimization, college planning, insurance, estate planning, and more!

 Iowa State University’s HR department has put together this resource to compare the 2 options, and also created this video: